Future Facilities & Upgrades

 The HHW Facility and Recycling Drop Area was not sized to meet the growing demands.
 The facility is landlocked with no room for expansion.
 Safety risk exposure are of concern.
 The current site and layout limits the ability to add business hazardous waste service and accept other materials for recycling (e-waste, appliances, tires, mattresses, polystyrene, bulk/film plastics, etc)

-Pope/Douglas proposes to construct a new facility to meet the current and future needs of our area.
+As part of securing Phase I CAP Bonding in 2020, Pope/Douglas proposes to construct a new facility to meet the current and future needs of our area.
+This new facility will be called the Environmental Center.

 Pope/Douglas is currently in the permitting stage with the MN Pollution Control Agency to develop a regional organics composting facility to serve the counties of Douglas, Pope, Grant, Stevens, Otter Tail.
 Additional counties would be welcomed to participate in the organics recycling program and should contact Pope/Douglas for additional information.